spatie/laravel-event-sourcing/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+A big thank you to [Dries Vints](https://github.com/driesvints) for giving lots of valuable feedback while we were developing the package.

 ## Support us

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).